After biking from the bottom of the planet to the top, motorcycling Alaska stole Lisa Morris’ heart. Here’s how…

 An undeniable sense that having made it this far, I may have touched the vanishing point, but it mattered little and less.
 It was just part of the way astride two wheels to something else, a gold-encrusted elation.
 If ecstasy means the intrusion of the wonderful into the ordinary, then it had just happened to me.

-Lisa and Jason regularly blog about their two-wheeled adventures as they’re riding around the world, and if you want to read more head to their website Two Wheeled Nomad.
+Lisa and Jason regularly blog about their adventures as they travel around the world, and if you want to read more head to their website Two Wheeled Nomad.